 Back up Azure Stack HCI virtual machines with Azure Backup Server

-This article describes how to back up virtual machines on Azure Stack HCI using Azure Backup Server (MABS).
+This article describes how to back up virtual machines on Azure Stack HCI using Microsoft Azure Backup Server (MABS).

 Supported scenarios